FIVE NEW COMPASSIONATE ALLOWANCES FOR 2020

 - Secondary Adenocarcinoma of the Brain

-If you have one of the above conditions, you can apply online for disability benefits at www.ssa.gov.
+If you have one of the above conditions, you can apply online for disability benefits at Social Security’s website.
 Applying online for SSD or SSI benefits is fairly easy.
 You can do it on your own, as long as you have basic information, such as: birthdate, marriage date, doctor’s name, work history, etc..
-If you cannot apply on your own, we have a specialist at Cannon Disability Law that can help you.
+However, if you cannot apply on your own, we have a specialist at Cannon Disability Law that can help you.
+If you need more information on new compassionate allowances, read here.

-Compassionate Allowances is an SSA program that is a list of disabilities which are severe medical conditions.
+The Compassionate Allowances program is a list of disabilities which are severe medical conditions.
 These medical conditions are so severe that the SSA believes the claimant should automatically qualify for disability benefits.
 The Compassionate Allowances program identifies claims that Social Security’s statutory standard for disability.
 If you have medical confirmation of your diagnosis, you should submit it along with your application.

 Currently, more than 600,000 people have been approved through Compassionate Allowance program.
 Over the last decade, the list has grown to a total of 242 conditions, including some cancers, brain disorders, and rare disorders that affect children.